dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 )
 ```

-For clarity, `NonEmptyString` is a string with a minimum length of 1, enforced through `iron` refinement types.
+Above, `NonEmptyString` is a string with a minimum length of 1, enforced through `iron` refinement types.

 ```scala
 type NonEmpty = MinLength[1]